-The Supreme Administrative Court has approximately 80 members of staff of which 16 are justices.
-Justice Helena Jäderblom is the President of the Court.
-The Court also has a registrar.
-Judge referees and court clerks are divided into three case preparation divisions, each under the leadership of a head of case preparation division.
-There is also an administrative unit under the leadership of a chief administrator.
+The Supreme Administrative Court has approximately 80 staff members of whom 16 are Justices.
+Justice Helena Jäderblom is the chair and president of the Court.
+The Court also has an administrative director.
+Judge referees and court clerks are divided into three drafting divisions, each under the leadership of a head of drafting division.
+There is also an administrative division under the leadership of the head of administration.

 Justices of the Supreme Administrative Court

-The members of the Supreme Administrative Court are judges who hold the title Justice.
-Pursuant to the Swedish Administrative Court Act (SFS 1971:289), the court shall have 14 justices or the higher number deemed necessary.
-Two of the court’s current 16 justices serve on the Council on Legislation.
+The members of the Supreme Administrative Court are judges who hold the title “Justice”.
+Pursuant to the Administrative Court Act (SFS 1971:289), the Court shall have 14 Justices or more as deemed necessary.
+Two of the Court’s current 16 Justices serve on the Council on Legislation.
 As a general rule, members of the Council on Legislation are appointed for a term of one year.

-Justices are divided into two chambers, each equally competent to try the cases brought before the administrative courts.
-Helena Jäderblom and Justice Henrik Jermsten are chairs of the respective chambers.
+Justices serve in one of two chambers, both of which are equally competent to try the cases brought before the Court.
+Helena Jäderblom and Justice Henrik Jermsten are the chairs of the respective chambers.

-Marie Jesperson is the Registrar of the Supreme Administrative Court.
-All staff with the exception of the justices belong to the secretariat.
+Katarina Grén is the administrative director of the Supreme Administrative Court.
+The entire staff, with the exception of the Justices, is part of the secretariat.

-Cases are prepared by the Court’s three case preparation divisions, each led by a head of division.
-Heads of case preparation divisions lead and plan the work of their division.
-Each division is responsible for different specified types of cases.
+Cases are prepared by the Court’s three drafting divisions, each of which has a head of the division.
+The heads of the drafting divisions lead and plan the work of their division.
+Each division is responsible for different types of cases.

-Each case preparation division is staffed by judge referees and court clerks.
-Judge referees are court-trained lawyers or other lawyers with relevant qualifications and backgrounds.
-Their principal task is to administer and investigate the cases and present them to the justices with a proposal for a ruling.
+Each drafting division is staffed by judge referees and court clerks.
+Judge referees are court-trained attorneys or other attorneys with relevant qualifications and backgrounds.
+Their principal task is to administer and investigate the cases and present them to the Justices with a proposal for a ruling.

-Court clerks register the cases referred to the Court and participate in their ongoing administration.
+Court clerks register and participate in the ongoing administration of the cases referred to the Court.
 Court clerks send judgments and decisions to the parties of the case.

-The administrative unit supports the Court’s case preparation and judicial operations.
-The division also provides services to the public; for example, by answering questions, releasing documents and explaining the Court’s operations.
-The division’s work is conducted under the leadership of a chief administrator.
+The administrative division supports the Court’s case preparation and judicial operations.
+The division also provides services to the public, e.g., by answering questions, releasing documents and explaining the Court’s operations.
+The division’s work is conducted under the leadership of a head of administration.
 This includes administrative and support functions such as archiving, library and office services.